majohansson/maria-puerto-rico/README.md

-## Repository of data related to Hurricane Maria in Puerto Rico
+## Data & analyses of the Hurricane Maria response in Puerto Rico

 On September 20, 2017, Hurricane Maria hit Puerto Rico as a Category 4 hurricane ([National Hurricane Center Maps](http://www.nhc.noaa.gov/archive/2017/MARIA_graphics.php)).
-Here are some data resources related to this storm and its aftermath.
+Here are some data and analyses related to the storm and its aftermath.

 ### [StatusPR](StatusPR.md)
 Analysis of progress in restoring water, communications, hospitals, and moving people from shelters.